|Pilot F/Lt Leslie "Les" D. Jackson (survived)

 "Jackson made a head-on attack from below, observing “tracers hit several bombers in both formations” then he sighted a diving Zero attacking a Kittyhawk.
 Jackson gave chase, “I dived on a Zero and gave it long burst after which it immediately burst into flames & a number of pieces flew off”.
 Woods later reported, “saw one E/A going down in flames on S.W. side of aerodrome”.
 Such definitive vocabulary highlights the downing of PO2c Yoshi’e Takurō.
 Whilst Jackson had submitted a prior claim for his first Zero over Port Moresby on 24 March 1942, there were in fact no Japanese losses that day.
 Thus this kill marked Jackson’s first de facto aerial victory, and the first Zero for RAAF No. 75 Squadron."

-In this combat, Les Jackson exchanged fire and claimed hits on two Zeros that made head on passes against him, and damaged his engine, and required him to force land outside Port Moresby on a coral reef.
+intercept seven G4M1 Bettys escorted by A6M2 Zeros.
+During the air combat, Les Jackson exchanged fire and claimed hits on two Zeros that made head on passes against him.
+Gunfire from the Zeros damaged his engine, and required him to force land on a coral reef near Bootless Bay.

 Seek and Strike page 28, Pettett recalled:

 "Les Jackson finished up on a coral reef in about six feet of water.
 The engine sat down with the wings and tail high and dry.
 As the rest of us came down towards the strip, Les stood out on one wing waving his arms and doing a jig, obviously to indicate he was OK.
 I heard John Jackson call 'there's a kite on the reef.
 The pilot's OK - jumping about.
 Seems a happy sort of chap.'
 John hadn't recognized his brother."